dredgy/ha-openhab/README.md

-# Update #
+# 2024 Update #
-For DeviReg climate there is new way using Home Assistant Addon https://github.com/bob-tm/ha-devireg-mqtt-addon
+For DeviReg climate there is new Home Assistant Addon https://github.com/bob-tm/ha-devireg-mqtt-addon
+No more external servers!

 # openHAB custom integration for Home Assistant